Back to all articles

 If CISA Can Put FOUO in ChatGPT, Your Exception Process Is the Breach

 Multiple reports say at least four "For Official Use Only" contracting documents were pasted into public ChatGPT between mid-July and early August 2025.
-The uploads triggered automated security alerts and a DHS damage assessment.
+The uploads triggered automated security alerts and an internal DHS assessment.
 CISA says the authorized use was "short-term and limited" and that the last use was in mid-July 2025.
 The core failure isn't the model — it's the exception path that let sensitive material leave the perimeter.

 Mid-July-Early Aug: